astropy/halotools/docs/quickstart_and_tutorials/model_building/preloaded_models/index.rst

 galaxies in some sample.
 All HOD models are based on host halos only; this distinguishes them from "subhalo-based models": in HOD-style models there is no connection between subhalo and satellite abundance.
+All the models in this section are built by the `~halotools.empirical_models.PrebuiltHodModelFactory`

 Traditional HOD models